elinck/elinck.github.io/running.md

 layout: default
 ---

 I've been a trail runner since my first season of high school cross country, and have raced competitively for almost a decade.
 I occasionally work with endurance athletes as a coach in a casual way—if you're interested, [feel free to get in touch](mailto:ethanblinck@gmail.com).

 ![racing](/images/racing2.jpg)

 ### Racing Highlights

+* 2023 Big Tesuque Trail Run, 1st, 1:23
 * 2021 Up and Over 10K, 1st, :54 (course record)
 * 2019 Mt.
 Taylor 50K, 1st, 4:39
 * 2019 American Ornithological Society Ostrich Scramble 5K, 1st, 16:49